 Toward a Portable Future: Moving the Arts from the Margins in Portable Benefits Reform

-Angie Kim (president and CEO of the Center for Cultural Innovation) and Amanda Briggs (research associate at Urban Institute) co-author guest commentary “Labor protections needed for independent contractors” in CalMatters in 2021 examining California’s rapidly growing independent contractor workforce — especially after the rise of gig platforms and AB5 debates — and outlining their needs for stronger, clearer labor protections.
-It highlights that independent workers often lack minimum wage guarantees, health insurance, and paid leave.
-The authors urge policymakers to build systems that protect these workers without forcing them into traditional employment they may not want.
+Angie Kim, president and CEO of the Center for Cultural Innovation, and Amanda Briggs, research associate at Urban Institute, co-author guest commentary “Labor protections needed for independent contractors” in CalMatters examining California’s rapidly growing independent contractor workforce — especially after the rise of gig platforms and AB5 debates — and outlining their needs for stronger, clearer labor protections.

-In April 2025, the U.S. Senate Committee on Health, Education, Labor, and Pensions (HELP) released a pivotal Portable Benefits White Paper, “Portable Benefits Paving The Way Toward A Better Deal For Independent Workers,” that outlines a bold, necessary vision for the future of work.
+In April 2025, the U.S. Senate Committee on Health, Education, Labor, and Pensions (HELP) released a pivotal portable benefits white paper, “Portable Benefits Paving The Way Toward A Better Deal For Independent Workers,” that outlines a bold, necessary vision for the future of work.
 The report acknowledges what workers across industries — especially in the arts — have known for decades: that today’s labor systems fail to protect millions of independent workers who fall outside traditional employment definitions.

 Grantmakers in the Arts (GIA) applauds this report and commends the HELP Committee for naming artists and independent workers as essential to any serious conversation about federal labor reform.
 The white paper is a meaningful step toward creating portable benefits that follow workers across jobs — a shift that could profoundly improve the lives of artists, culture bearers, and creative educators.